bhargavsp/aws_solution-architect/aws Q&A.md

 File Gateway | supports NFS/SMB protocols
 Volume Gateway | supports ISCSI protocols
 AWS snowball | It is used to transfer the data physically in a device (it is mostly usefull if we have the large amount of the data that needs to uploaded to the aws cloud)
+Instance scheduler | used to schedule the instances start and stop based on our requirement,it works for the EC2 instances and the RDS database as well